 A Note About the Risks of Tanning in a Tanning Bed

 Tanning beds mimic a natural suntan by using ultraviolet radiation, typically in the UVA spectrum.
-However, the light can be up to six times as powerful as the mid-day sun.
-I want to make it clear that tanning bed use is not safe, and elevates your risk of cancer later in life.
-The American Academy of Dermatologists (AAD) strongly discourage their use.
+However, the light can be up to sixty times as powerful as the mid-day sun, is harmful to the eyes, skin, etc. I want to make it clear that tanning bed use is not safe, and elevates your risk of cancer later in life.
+The American Academy of Dermatologists (AAD) strongly discourages their use.

 While I prefer spray tanning to tanning beds, I recognize that many people love and feel much better with real UV exposure.
 Every day we do risky things like drive cars, cross the street, and eat food.
 Risk is part of life, and a life with no risk is no life at all.

 I will not judge.

 But if you’re going to use a tanning bed, you should know your risks, and try to get as much out each session as possible.

 How Long Does It Take To Get A Tan In A Tanning Bed?

 Unlike what many believe, tanning beds don’t instantly give you tan after your first short session.
 It takes a few sessions for the melanin in the skin to oxidize and produce a deeper color.

 This is known as a base tan, and it provides a small amount of UV protection, on the order of an SPF-2 or SPF-3.
 Just keep in mind that a base tan developed from a tanning bed isn’t as protective as one developed outside.

 Most people start to see fairly significant changes in their skin tone after 3-5 sessions of regular tanning.
-Of course, there are lot of factors that could affect how the skin tans, including the type of tanning bed bulbs in the bed.
+Of course, there are many factors that could affect how the skin tans, including the type of tanning bed bulbs in the bed.

 Nevertheless, it is possible to boost tanning sessions to achieve results faster.